0dataloss/ionos-ansible-dynamic-inventory/README.md

 ## Installation

 No special install procedure is required.
-The script can be used standalone or with Ansible
+The script can be used stand-alone or with Ansible
 The IONOSinventory.py has been tested with Python 3.8

 ## Configuration